 Disclosure: This post may contain affiliate links.
 That means if you click & buy or sign up for a service through my link, I will receive a small compensation at no additional cost to you.

 As an Amazon Associate I earn from qualifying purchases.
 See my Disclosure page for details.

 1. Take a Painting/Pottery/DIY Art Class

 These are so much fun to do with your significant other or your friends!
 Sometimes these are held a local restaurants or you can bring in your own food to enjoy while creating your masterpiece.
 Check around online to see what’s available in your area.

-Online you can find full operas, symphonies, Broadway show performances, and stand up comedy shows!
+Online you can find full operas, symphonies, Broadway show performances, stand up comedy shows, and more!
 Check the streaming services you subscribe to, along with YouTube to see what you can find.